From Smallpox Protection to Novel mRNA Technology

 Fast forward 1020 years, and vaccine technology has dramatically improved.
 Five main types of vaccines have been developed against roughly 20 different infectious diseases and are estimated to prevent 2 to 3 million deaths per year.
 In 2020, top scientists came together from all over the world to help develop a new type of vaccine for COVID-19: an mRNA vaccine.
 Until now, mRNA vaccines have only been used as a novel treatment for cancer.

 "Unlike many vaccines that require an injection with a weakened or inactivated virus, mRNA vaccines transcribe protein that triggers an immune response," says Northwestern Medicine Infectious Disease Specialist Gary A. Noskin, MD.
-"Publicly released data from these vaccine studies demonstrate they are roughly 95% effective in preventing severe disease from COVID-19."
+"The results from clinical trials with these vaccines demonstrate they are roughly 95% effective in preventing severe disease from COVID-19."

 To understand how scientists created COVID-19 vaccines in such a short period of time, it's important to look at all of the history and discoveries in the field of immunology and vaccinations that the COVID-19 vaccine was built upon.